Skip to content

 A Brief History of Plain Old Telephone Service (POTS)

-If you’ve been in the technology space for a couple of decades or more (like I have), you remember fondly (or not so fondly) the dominance of Plain Old Telephone Service (POTS).
+If you have been in the technology space for a couple of decades or more, you probably remember the dominance of Plain Old Telephone Service (POTS).

 No. POTS lines are not going away anytime soon.
 A full phase out may take decades.
 Many urban areas with access to faster and cheaper connectivity options have already seen their services transition from traditional POTS.
 More rural areas should expect a slower transition from copper loops.